winstonDeGreef/Mechanica/content/Ch8_Oscillations.md

 A system is called a harmonic oscillator if and only if it obeys $m\ddot{x} + kx = 0$.
 You will find them in almost every branch of science and engineering.
 The reason why will become apparent in a moment.

 ### Potential energy of a spring
 In the above, we have formulated the mass-spring system in Newton's second law.
 We can, however, also cast it in the form of energy.
 The force of the spring is conservative.
-We can easily prove this by finding the associated potential energy: $F_v = -\frac{dV}{dx}$. <br>
+We can easily prove this by finding the associated potential energy: $F_v = -\frac{dV}{dx}$.
 Since $F_v = -kx$ we need to find a function $V(x)$ that satisfies $\frac{dV}{dx} = kx$.
 Let's do it:

 $$ \frac{dV}{dx} = kx \Rightarrow V(x) = \frac{1}{2} x^2 + C $$

 We have the freedom to decide ourselves where we want the potential energy to be zero.
-Note: $V$ is quadratic.<br> It does make sense, to set the minimum of the potential energy such that if the mass is at the equilibrium position, the potential energy is zero, that is - take $C=0$:
+Note: $V$ is quadratic.
+It does make sense, to set the minimum of the potential energy such that if the mass is at the equilibrium position, the potential energy is zero, that is - take $C=0$:

 $$ V(x) = \frac{1}{2}kx^2 $$